suzukiplan/vgsx/README.md

 Each pixel is set in RGB888 format.

+When the pixel color is 0x00000000, it becomes transparent.

 ### 0xD20038-0xD20048: Clear Screen

 You can delete all BGs or specific BGs in bulk.